SS Utopia: Sinking

 On 25 February 1891 Utopia sailed out from the port of Trieste for New York City, with stopovers at Naples, Genoa and Gibraltar.
 She carried a total of 880 people: 59 crew (most of them stewards), 3 first class passengers, 815 third class passengers, and 3 stowaways.
 There were 85 women and 67 children.
-According to Captain John McKeague's signed statement, Utopia normally carried seven lifeboats that could accommodate up to "460 people in moderate weather" but on the night of the catastrophe one of these boats was missing.
+According to Captain John McKeague's signed statement, Utopia normally carried seven lifeboats that could accommodate up to "460 people in moderate weather" but on the night of the catastrophe one of these boats was missing, and there was a strong current.